open-telemetry/opentelemetry-go/website_docs/getting-started.md

 	)
 ```

-The full code sample looks like this:
+The full code sample, with additional required imports, looks like this:

 ```go
 package main